What does listening imply?

-Sometimes, the skill is not enough, there must also be motivation and will.
-So, the agreement, even if manifested, is sometimes superficially manifested, because the implicit assumption is that somebody will not hear out somebody that they don’t agree to.
+Sometimes, the skill is not enough; motivation and will must also be.
+So, the agreement, even if manifested, is sometimes superficially displayed because the implicit assumption is that somebody will not hear out somebody they disagree with.
 Some people confuse validation with consent.
 In fact, what is it worth doing or saying to prove that you are right?
-Sometimes, it is not enough to be right, it also depends on how you prove it.
+Sometimes, it is not enough to be right; it also depends on how you prove it.

 Finally, the listening skills are also checked by the strength of the changes in the state that they can cause in the person being listened to.
 For example, it’s easy to have a sense of humor with anyone when they are in a good mood and like to laugh, but try to make a depressed person laugh without listening to them!

 Are we prepared to face the listening competition?
-It looks quite sharp, for those who prick their ears!
+It looks pretty sharp for those who prick their ears!

 The materials on this blog are subject to this disclaimer.